 WHAT ARE THE PROS AND CONS OF USING KOJIC ACID

-The main benefit of using Kojic Acid is it lightens and brightens dark spots.
+The main benefit of using Kojic Acid is it brightens dark spots.
 It also has anti-aging effects.

 "It may also be useful in treating fungal infections of skin like yeast infections, candidiasis, and ringworm or athlete's foot, especially if used regularly."